harryho/blog-hugo/content/coding/sql/mysql-note-3.md

 ;

--- Another simple command to show all
+-- Another short cut to show all process

 SHOW FULL PROCESSLIST;